amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 # API Call Budgets

-Your API call budget is a limit that
+Your API call budget
 - limits how many API calls you can make within a specific time."
 - safeguards your network against runaway applications and malicious behavior.
-- helps you manage call consumption.
+- helps you manage huge API call volumes.

 Key attributes of an API call budget include:
 - defined number of requests per second,